eliasgirmah/Bati_Bank_Credit_Scoring_Master/README.md

 `.vscode/`: Configuration files for the Visual Studio Code editor, optimizing the development environment.

-`api`: Contains the implementation of the machine learning model API, allowing interaction with the model through RESTful endpoints.

 `notebooks/`: Jupyter notebooks used for tasks such as data exploration, feature engineering, and preliminary modeling.

-`scripts/`: Python scripts for data preprocessing, feature extraction, and the implementation of the credit scoring model.
+`src/`: Python scripts for data preprocessing, feature extraction, and the implementation of the credit scoring model.

 `tests/`: Unit tests to ensure the correctness and robustness of the implemented model and data processing logic.
+`api`: Contains the implementation of the machine learning model API, allowing interaction with the model through RESTful endpoints.

 ## Installation Instructions